 Whether you live in Stamford, New Canaan, or Greenwich, CT, when you enroll your child at The Long Ridge School, you can rest assured that we offer quality programs designed to encourage both their emotional and physical development.
-In order to convey the importance of physical activity for both life-long health and enjoyment, Physical Education is a key part of our curriculum for our beginners, nursery school students, and those in grades K-5.
+To convey the importance of physical activity for both life-long health and enjoyment, Physical Education is a key part of our curriculum for our beginners, nursery school students, and those in grades K–5.

 To learn more about the expectations and goals of our physical education programs for each age group, we invite you to continue reading below.
 For more information or to request a campus tour, call us today.

 The formal physical education program is structured with the developmental skill level of the two to three year old in mind.
 The children begin each class with an organized running experience.
 The program includes the opportunity to practice balance, jumping, rolling, crawling, and stepping up, over and under obstacles.
 The teachers encourage movement by having the children imitate various animals, or by pretending they are swimming, for example.
 Children begin rudimentary mat exercises; they begin to learn how to kick balls, and they practice catching and throwing balls.
 This structured program allows the children to develop flexibility, range of motion, balance, hand-eye coordination, and the ability to cross the body’s midline.
 The children also begin to learn how to work together as a group by playing simple games.